jimmychen10/portfolio/README.md

-Steps to run this program
+#Steps to run this program#

 1. open terminal
-2. Type in these Bash commands
+2. Type in these Bash commands:
-    a. cd profilio
+    1. cd profilio
-    b. npm i
+    2. npm i
-    c. npm start
+    3. npm start